Running Gloop Services

 Using Coder Studio, you can also export, import, and reset the service's inputs in the dialog.

 Paste JSON or XML text; drag and drop JSON or XML files to set service input(s)

 After running the service, the inputs are persisted and will be used again when you try to run the service.
 The dialog will pop us as long as the Always ask for inputs checkbox is ticked.
-In Coder Studio, you can access the persisted inputs at the Run Configurations dialog, which you can open up via Run As... > Run Configurations.
+In Coder Studio, you can access the persisted inputs from the Run Configurations dialog, which you can open up via Run As... > Run Configurations.